bostwei/Econ-899-HW6/README.md

 * But now I need to finished the code for the transtion part (done!)

 * Note here that I do not update the K in the transition process

+* Next time I need to start with the stableStatus.mat